marcusbotacin/BranchMonitoringProject/README.md

 ### In English

-We published an academic paper, titled *Enhancing Branch Monitoring for Security Purposes: From Control Flow Integrity to Malware Analysis and Debugging*, in the [ACM Transactions on Privacy and Security (TOPS)](https://dl.acm.org/citation.cfm?id=3152162).
+* We published an academic paper titled *Enhancing Branch Monitoring for Security Purposes: From Control Flow Integrity to Malware Analysis and Debugging*, in the [ACM Transactions on Privacy and Security (TOPS)](https://dl.acm.org/citation.cfm?id=3152162).
 It covers both theory and practice about branch monitoring.
+[Check Pre Print Here](https://secret.inf.ufpr.br/papers/marcus-branch.pdf)

+* If you want to know more about hardware-assisted monitoring solutions, check out our survey [here](https://secret.inf.ufpr.br/papers/marcus-survey.pdf)

 ### In Portuguese